somnoynadno/HITS_CTF_2021/tasks/w1k1/README.md

 The real project of our fourth-year student.

-*Flat is in the application directory.*
+*Flag is in the application directory.*

 ### 4m0gu5